-Currently, Wall Street likes what they’re seeing.
-RGLD stock is up over 7% YTD, which compares well against the competition.
-However, I expect further successes, especially if the underlying gold market cooperates.
+While RGLD stock is down 6.3% YTD, it fares much better than the competition.
+I expect some near-term successes, too, especially if the underlying gold market cooperates.

-#7 Gold Stocks to Buy: Kinross Gold Corporation (USA)
+#7 Gold Stocks to Buy: Kinross Gold Corporation (KGC)

 Conservative investors who typically shy away from this sector are attracted to KGC for its relative financial stability.
 Since the gold market collapsed back in 2013, Kinross has focused on chipping away at its long-term debt.
 In addition, management cut any excess fat that was holding back the organization.
 The result?
 KGC returned to profitability last year.

 Companies are defined not by how successful they are in bull markets but how they respond under pressure.
-When the precious metals and commodities sector fell apart in 2013, many organizations simply folded.
+On the one hand, when the precious metals and commodities sector fell apart in 2013, many organizations simply folded.
 Iamgold Corp.
 (NYSE:IAG), on the other hand, rolled up its sleeves.

 An analysis of their longer-term financials reveals the company’s focus and determination.
 Any excess or unnecessary expenses were slashed.
 Capex fell sharply from four years prior, and in doing so, free cash flow turned positive.
 Overall, management’s efforts returned IAG to profitability in 2016, and they enjoyed a standout year in 2017.